 Consult with your vet if you’re concerned about potential side effects.

-Pay attention to the dilution ratio, which will be related to the weight of your dog.
+Pay attention to the dilution ratio, which will be related to the weight of your dog or cat.
 When in doubt, less is more.
 If you’re ready to start sharing the love, here are 6 great ways you can use authentic essential oils to improve your pet’s quality of life.

 1. Keep the Bugs Away

 No one wants their best friend to suffer from bug bites and infestations.
 Thankfully, several essential oils have been shown to work as natural insect repellants.
 Lemon, lavender, tea tree, and eucalyptus are some of the most common used to repel mosquitos.
 For ticks try cedarwood, pine, or lavender essential oils.
 Fleas can be treated with lemongrass oil.
+Luckily, these are just some of the many different essential oils for fleas on dogs that you can use to try and resolve the problem and to get rid of this infestation for good.
 Be careful with your kitty, though.
 Some citrus oils aren’t good for them.
 Stick to cedarwood and lavender to help your cat deal with fleas.

 2. Keep Your Bird From Plucking